wdk-docs/nest-docs/content/security/helmet.md

 await app.register(fastifyHelmet);
 ```

-> warning **Warning** When using `apollo-server-fastify` and `fastify-helmet`, there may be a problem with [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) on the GraphQL playground, to solve this collision, configure the CSP as shown below:
+!!! warning

->
+    When using `apollo-server-fastify` and `fastify-helmet`, there may be a problem with [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) on the GraphQL playground, to solve this collision, configure the CSP as shown below:

 > ```typescript
 > await app.register(fastifyHelmet, {
 >   contentSecurityPolicy: {